miklobit/gdrive_provider/README.md

 Locking acts at row level, so other users are free to edit other features without conflicting with current editing session.
 When editing ends local features mods are writed to remote and edited features are freed of applied locks

-The local/remote read/write activity is reported on message bar
+The local/remote read/write activity is reported on QGIS message bar